edwin-finance/docs/community/community-introduction.md

 ## Our Vision

-Edwin is on a mission to democratize DeFAI (Decentralized Finance AI) by building the essential infrastructure that bridges artificial intelligence with decentralized finance.
+edwin is on a mission to democratize DeFAI (Decentralized Finance AI) by building the essential infrastructure that bridges artificial intelligence with decentralized finance.
 We envision a future where autonomous AI agents can seamlessly interact with DeFi protocols, creating a new paradigm of intelligent, efficient, and accessible financial services.

-## Why Edwin Matters
+## Why edwin Matters

-The DeFi landscape is complex and fragmented, with each protocol speaking its own language.
-Edwin serves as the universal translator, enabling AI agents to communicate effortlessly with any DeFi protocol through a standardized interface.
+The DeFi landscape is complex and fragmented, with each protocol speaking its own language. edwin serves as the universal translator, enabling AI agents to communicate effortlessly with any DeFi protocol through a standardized interface.
 This breakthrough enables:

 * **Autonomous Financial Agents**: AI-powered systems that can execute sophisticated DeFi strategies
 * **Simplified Integration**: One interface to connect with multiple protocols and chains